vsoch/gridtest/paper/paper.md

  - [generating random samples](https://vsoch.github.io/gridtest/tutorials/samplegrid/)
  - [loading grids via a GridRunner](https://vsoch.github.io/gridtest/getting-started/grids/index.html) class separate from the application's Python code.
- - generating grids as you go (meaning as an iterator)
+ - generating grids as they are needed (meaning as an iterator)
- - previewing grids on the command line before you use them
+ - previewing grids on the command line before using them
  - generating content of grids via external functions, and optionally unwrapping list values

 Grids are generated on demand for more efficient memory allocation, and can be extended to any use case that requires some combination of arguments, and optionally functions to run to be mapped to arguments.
 See the section on the concept of a grid for more detail.